KhosrojerdiA/adversarial-datasets/README.md

 This repository contains the code, datasets, and experimental results associated with our paper:

-"RAG-Based Datasets for Adversarial Rank Attacks Against Neural Rankers"
+"Datasets for Supervised Adversarial Attacks on Neural Rankers"

 In this paper, we explore adversarial rank attacks on Neural Ranking Models (NRMs) using a structured framework based on Retrieval-Augmented Generation (RAG).
 Our approach generates adversarial datasets by strategically modifying documents with adversarially generated sentences to manipulate ranking results in Information Retrieval (IR) systems.

 To implement our Retrieval-Augmented Generation (RAG) based adversarial dataset construction, we leveraged Qwen3 32B,a state-of-the-art large language model (LLM) optimized for complex language understanding and generation with chain of thoughts.
-The model was selected due to its strong performance in generating semantically coherent, context-aware adversarial modifications while maintaining fluency and linguistic integrity.
+The model was selected due to its strong performance in generating semantically coherent, reasoning, context-aware adversarial modifications while maintaining fluency and linguistic integrity.
 Below, we outline the key components of our implementation pipeline.

 ** Please check prompts folder to see our LLM Prompts **